expressjs/expressjs.com/_includes/readmes/cookie-session.md

 ### Destroying a session

-To destroy a session simply set it to `null`:
+To destroy a session, simply set it to `null`:

 ```js
 req.session = null